Published on June 29th, 2020 and Updated on April 29th, 2021

 Factors that Affect Height

 How tall will your child be?
 Some online child height projection tools take just two factors into account to predict your child’s height: the mother’s height and the father’s height.
-But if you have siblings, you know it’s more complicated than that: two sisters can be very different heights.
+But if you have siblings, you know it’s more complicated than that: two sisters can have very different heights.

-Adult height depends on many factors, including:
+Human height depends on many factors, including:

 - Exposure to disease